sweirich/corespec/src/FcEtt/README.md

 is in `ett_inf_full.v`.
 It takes about an hour to compile.

 The submitted (anonymous) version of the paper includes references to the files and names of each lemma statement mentioned in the paper.
-These proofs are about the language summarized in Section 4, not the simplified version of the language that appears in Section 3.
+Note that footnote 22 should read "ett_par.v:Par_roleing_tm_fst, ett_par.v:Par_roleing_tm_snd" These proofs are about the language summarized in Section 4, not the simplified version of the language that appears in Section 3.
 Our submitted version of the paper also mentions an axiom about renaming.
 We have since proved this result.

 Our Coq development requires no axioms.